mjbots/moteus/docs/troubleshooting/limited-torque.md

 servo.pid_position.kd = 3.2
 ```

+#### Invalidated calibration

+If your calibration was invalidated, it can result in lack of torque.
+Invalidation can happen for any of the reasons in the [calibration troubleshooting guide](calibration.md), and include:

+- A sense magnet that was not rigidly affixed to the rotor, say because adhesive not used at a joint
+- A sense magnet that exceeded its rated temperature
+- The controller mounting shifted

+To test these hypotheses, re-calibrate the motor and check again.
+If
+the problem is resolved, then you need to identify which of the above
+issues was the most likely culprit and resolve it.

 #### Other "limiting like things"

 There are some "limiting-like" features that do not report through the